Beware of Hotel Poachers: The Deceptive Tactics of ‘Convention Housing’ Unveiled

 What is a hotel poacher?

-After the exhibitor had spoken with this “housing company”, she called the association planner, she was irate.
+After the exhibitor had spoken with this “housing company”, she called the association planner; she was irate.
 The exhibitor asked why the association was bugging her so much to book their rooms for the conference.

-A smart thinker, my planner friend also asked that the exhibitor forward any emails or company information that she had…. my planner friend then went to work looking for information.
+An intelligent thinker, my planner friend also asked that the exhibitor forward any emails or company information that she had…. my planner friend then went to work looking for information.

 What she has found is that this company, Convention Housing, is exhibiting all of the signs of a poacher.
 After looking at the documentation, I would have to agree and share the same opinion.

-Here is how one of the conversations went down according to the exhibitor:
+Here is how one of the conversations went down, according to the exhibitor:

-Poacher starts the conversation with a high pressure sales talk to book rooms for the upcoming citywide
+Poacher starts the conversation with a high-pressure sales talk to book rooms for the upcoming citywide

 Exhibitor: So, you are the official housing provider for the conference